enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ===========

-ClassSupplier is an Eclipse plug-in allowing to make code programmatically.
+ClassSupplier is an Eclipse plug-in allowing you to make code programmatically.

 It generates source code from the model provided, exports binary, installs it in runtime, and then loads classes making available for client code to access reflectively through modeled API.